Caroline, Alberta: Historic schools

+Today, the 1950s Caroline School building is located at the Wheels of Time Museum located in Caroline.
+The Caroline School is part of the Wild Rose School Division, which serves Caroline and schools in the surrounding region.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Village of Caroline had a population of 470 living in 219 of its 246 total private dwellings, a change of from its 2016 population of 512.
 With a land area of 2.04 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Village of Caroline recorded a population of 512 living in 233 of its 259 total private dwellings, a change from its 2011 population of 501.
 With a land area of 2.04 km2, it had a population density of in 2016.